flowsnow/next-js-kloudvibe-front-end/content/pages/pricing.md

           Etiam vehicula nunc velit, in consequat nisl feugiat nec.
   - section_id: lorem-ipsum
     title: Sign up now
-    subtitle: >-
-      Classes are on location only!
-We take pride in working directly with our students
+    subtitle: "Classes are on location only!\_ \_ We take pride in working directly with our students"
     background: gray
     features: []
     type: section_features